ArduPilot/ardupilot_wiki/dev/source/docs/style-guide.rst

     uint16 get_angle() { ... };
     float distance;

-Functions or variables that represent a value relative to a frame should be sufixed by the frame first, then by the physical unit if any.
+Functions or variables that represent a value relative to a frame should be suffixed with the frame first, then with the physical unit (if any).

 **Right:**